- Psychologists say that the “Human mind is a dramatic complex structure in itself and emotion’s add too many shades to it”.

 - People let their appointments pass due to a phobia of treatment and hospital.
 It only increases the severity of their disease and delays the procedure.

-- Delay in procedure can be a serious threat sometimes.
+- Delays in procedures can be a serious threat sometimes.

 - The surrounding atmosphere can also trigger one to panic.